 March 25, 2021

 This eighth annual report provides the most current data on high school graduates’ postsecondary enrollment, persistence, and completion outcomes.
 These data are the most relevant benchmarks for monitoring and evaluating progress in assisting students to make the high school to college transition and earn a credential in a timely manner.
 The current report examines the immediate college enrollment for the high school graduating class of 2019, persistence for the class of 2017, and completion for the class of 2013.
 We continue to see large gaps between higher-income and low-income high schools on all fronts.

 In response to the increasing need for up-to-date enrollment information during the COVID-19 pandemic, this year’s report features a special look at how the pandemic has impacted the immediate college enrollment rates for the 2020 high school graduates.

-- Preliminary data shows little impact of COVID-19 on high school graduation in the school year 2019-2020.
+- Data continue to show little impact of COVID-19 on high school graduation in 2020.

 - The year-over-year percent change in fall college enrollment shows a decline of 6.8 percent, 4.5 times larger than the 2019 rate (pre-pandemic).
 While smaller than the 21.7 percent estimate reported in December, this remains an unprecedented one-year decline.